 We remain committed to supporting you and your child to access their education and learning.
-If you would like further advice with regard to any issues surrounding your child's absences from school, please do not hesitate to contact either the pastoral team or me, for further information.
+If you would like further advice with regard to any issues surrounding your child's absences from school, please do not hesitate to contact me for further information.